gyliu513/langX101/langgraph/basic/README.md

-# LangGraph Custom Workflow Demo
+# LangGraph Basic Agent Demo

-This is a simple demonstration of using LangGraph to create a custom workflow for joke generation using OpenAI.
+This is a simple demonstration of using LangGraph to create a basic ReAct agent with OpenAI.

 ## Setup